top of page

 Research Library

-This library provides curated, peer-reviewed research on child development, attachment, overnight parenting, shared parenting, and co-parenting outcomes.
-Each summary highlights key findings, practical implications for parents, and a link to the original study.
-This resource is not legal advice; it is designed to help parents understand the research commonly referenced in family-court discussions and parenting-plan development.
+This library is made up of peer-reviewed research on child development, attachment, overnights, shared parenting, and co-parenting outcomes.
+Each summary explains the key findings, their practical implications for parents, and links to the original study.
+These materials are educational, not legal advice, and are intended to help parents understand the research often discussed in family-court and parenting-plan contexts.

 Studies on attachment security, child development, and parent-child bonding after separation